dominicprior/LLM-notes/INTRO.md

 # Random thoughts

 We can't help equating language ability and intelligence.
 Therefore, the LLMs' eloquence might be fooling us into thinking they are smart.

+LLMs don't contain control-flow things like "if" statements.

+An LLM is like a fuzzy hologram of the web.

 # Inbox